harbur/kubernetic/README.md

 # Documentation

-This repository is published at the [documentation page](http://docs.kubernetic.com/)
+This repository is published at the [documentation page](http://docs.kubernetic.com/) from `master` branch.

+# Branches

+* The `master` branch is the live documentation.
+* The `develop` branch is the documentation of next release.

 ## Reporting Issues